efefish/42C_L01-get_next_line/README.md

 ## *Description

-     Write a function which returns a line read from a file descriptor, without the newline.
+     This is a function which returns a line read from a file descriptor, without the newline.
      This program must compile with the flag -D BUFFER_SIZE=xx. which will be used as the buffer size for the read calls in my get_next_line.

 ## *Available Functions